Leptotes bicolor

 Leptotes bicolor is a species of orchid native to Paraguay and southern Brazil.
 It is the type species of the genus Leptotes.

 Its flowers and fruits are used as a substitute for vanilla in milk and ice cream.

 It grows in cooler climates than vanilla, as its distribution occupies regions more distant from the equator.
-It contains vanillin, the main compound of the extract of the vanilla.
+It contains vanillin, the main compound of the extract of vanilla.
 It is grown as an ornamental plant.

 Description

 Leptotes bicolor is a miniature sized epiphyte.
 The pseudobulbs are terete and the fragrant flowers are borne in groups of 1-3 and are mostly white with a prominent purple patch on the labellum.